-Students who require the use of an ESA on campus must register as a student with a disability with the Accessibility Services Office.
-Before an ESA can move into the residence hall, a request must be made to the Non-Academic Accessibility Accommodations Coordinator, and approval must be granted 30 days prior to moving in.
+Students who require the use of an ESA on campus must register as a student with a disability with the Office of Disability Services in the Academic Resource Center.
+Before an ESA can move into the residence hall, a request must be made to the Academic Resource Center's Assistant Director of Disability Services, and approval must be granted 30 days prior to move- in.
 No animal can live on campus during the application process.
 The student must submit the Medical Verification Form for Reasonable Accommodations: Emotional Support Animal, Roommate/Suitemate Approved Animal Acknowledgement, Emotional Support Animal Agreement, and Emotional Support Animal Housing Agreement.

-Once these forms are submitted, the Non-Academic Accessibility Accommodations Coordinator will review the documentation described above and, if he/she determines a qualifying disability exists, will arrange a meeting with the student requesting the ESA.
+Once all of these forms have been submitted, the Academic Resource Center's Assistant Director of Disability Services will review the documentation described above and, if he/she determines a qualifying disability exists, will arrange a meeting with the student requesting the ESA.
 This policy will be carefully reviewed with the student at that time and then the approval will be sent to the Office of Community Living.
-If the Director determines that the application does not meet the requirements for an ESA, the student will be notified that their request has been denied and will be told what additional information would be needed for the request to be re-evaluated.
+If the Assistant Director determines that the application does not meet the requirements for an ESA, the student will be notified that their request has been denied and will be told what additional information would be needed in order for the request to be re-evaluated.